alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Authentication.rst

 For OAuth 2.0, all applications need to register their name and callback URL in Phraseanet to get their API credentials.

-From this registration process Phraseanet will provide you with your "Client ID" and your "Client Secret".
+From this registration process Phraseanet provides the "Client ID" and "Client Secret".

 The registration is done in the account settings.
 You can access this page by clicking your login in the menubar of Phraseanet.